 Visas in Vietnam

-Ok, this one’s a little complicated.
+Ok, this one’s a little complicated, so make sure you know exactly what you want/ need when you’re planning your trip to Vietnam.
 SOME (not all) nationalities get 15 days visa-free travel in Vietnam.
 This includes UK, some western European countries, Japan and South Korea.
 Some Asian countries can travel visa-free in Vietnam for longer.
 Tourists from the USA, Canada, Australia and New Zealand need a visa, no matter how long the trip is.

 If you’re from a participating country but you want to stay for longer than 15 days, you’ll need a visa.
 If you’re not from a participating country, you’ll also need a visa.